BaiyangZhang/oldBlog/_drafts/2022-08-02-Basic-Measure-Theory-Part-II.md

 Note that $N$ is not necessarily a measurable set, it just needs to be the subset of some zero measure sets.

-If all the negligible sets (zero measure) are measurable, the measure $\mu$ is said to be
+If all the negligible sets (zero measure) are measurable, the measure $\mu$ is said to be *complete*.
+The Lebesgue measure is always complete since any zero measure set by definition has an outer measure which is zero, an inner measure which is zero and thus a measure which is zero.

+E.g. the Lebesgue measure of a countable subset of $\mathbb{R}$ is always zero, since the each element of the countable subset has measure zero and countably infinite copies of zero is still zero.

+A fascinating example of an uncountable set is the Cantor set.
+It satisfies
+1. the set is uncountable, it can be proved by the genius diagonalization method.
+2. The Lebesgue measure is zero.

+Unfortunately I don't have the time or energy to introduce it here.